 If I can order via WhatsApp or IG DM (Instagram Direct Message), why should I order through your website?

 That’s where incentives come in.
 A useful part of your online sales strategy should be the use of incentives.
 One mighty incentive we’ve seen used by our ecommerce clients and many other retailers is the use of discount codes and coupons exclusively through their website.

 For example, you simply run a promotion and tell all your followers that this weekend, there’s a 40% sale off all items or a $50 coupon.

 That’s the sweet music every shopper wants to hear, but there’s a catch.
-They need to use the coupon code: 40OFF at checkout when placing their order on your site, otherwise, they don’t get the discount.
+They need to use the coupon code: 40OFF at checkout when placing their order on your website, otherwise, they don’t get the discount.

 It might surprise you the speed with which people suddenly learn how to use a website when there’s a 40% discount involved.
 Your online sales would increase overnight!